-risk assessme approach (Ris included in the metals from the including third Risk-based Approach ad Member must conduct an internal ent carried out on a risk- based sk Assessment) on each party supply chain for gold and/or precious e mine(s) to the Accredited Member party service providers (i.e. logistics, rocessors and intermediaries).
-2.2 The Compliance Officer performs supply chain due diligence that is in line with all the criteria required by the OECD and DMCC Rules.
+- 2.2 The Compliance Officer performs supply chain due diligence that is in line with all the criteria required by the OECD and EBC Rules.
 Once a client completed all the requirements to open an account and all necessary information is collected and confirmed, a risk level is assigned by the compliance officer and is available on their KYC files.
 This is an integral part of the clients' KYC account and is required prior to starting any business relationship or transaction.
 The risks are reported in depth to the management and all potential high risk are carefully reviewed.
-Each transaction that enters the refinery for processing are carefully monitored by the Compliance Officers for any inconsistencies with the clients' KYC files or their transactional history.
-Rule 2.3 Cor nsiderations of Risk Assessments 2.3 An internal risk assessment carried out on a risk-based approach (Risk Assessment) on each party included in the supply chain for gold and/or precious metals from the mine(s) or source of recycled gold.
+Each transaction that enters the refinery for processing are carefully monitored by the Compliance Officers for any inconsistencies with the clients' KYC files or their transactional history. - 2.3 An internal risk assessment carried out on a risk-based approach (Risk Assessment) on each party included in the supply chain for gold and/or precious metals from the mine(s) or source of recycled gold. - a) During the onboarding and the regular business transaction of the client, it is imperative that the geographical risk and factors as per the EBC Rules are considered before starting the relation or approving a transaction.
+We formulated and use a Supply Chain Risk Assessment which considers the following derived from several resoures - (i) the overall risk ranking of the country of